kongondo/MenuBuilder/README.md

 #Version 0.1.8
 1. Added enable/disable menu items settings.
+2. Added setting to use permission 'menu-builder-disable-items'.
-2. Added 'check_listable' option not to display menu items not listable to current user.
+3. Added 'check_listable' option not to display menu items not listable to current user.
-3. 'current_class' now also applies to breadcrumbs.
+4. 'current_class' now also applies to breadcrumbs.
-4. Code cleanup.
+5. Code cleanup.

 #Version 0.1.7
 1. Fixed minor bug that affected display of titles of menu items with apostrophes in menu settings.